dhthwy/r/README.md

 "There isn't 6 more years.
 Maybe 2 if lucky.
 Can't be wasting on people who live to waste.

+Last year was absolute border line.
+But you didn't give a fuck even as I was shouting and screaming to stop fucking me up.

 Sure there was eventual convergence alright.
 Converged into assholes, for real real.

 You will love this.
 You most def a horse. https://bestgore.fun/w/4aed513f-4775-4912-b003-250f5d30332d